I was very lucky to get to go to Knowledge18 and before I leave I just want to write this down as to not forget it.

 - Workshops are the same as labs but CreatorCon

-- Look up the content of the event.
-If it's not a current feature, it's likely a new feature and might be a "this will be nice but you don't get it for two releases"
+Look up the content of the event.
+If it's not a current feature, it's probably a new feature and might be a "this will be nice but you don't get it for two releases"

 Looks like they used g2planet.com which this year was pretty poor in my opinion.
 Hard to tell what you had already selected until you tried to add an event to the agenda

 Suggestions to improve - Use what you used for 2016's registration or make your own.

 This was terrible.
 I literally wrote my schedule down each day as it was more convenient to do that.
 Thankfully none of my classes moved after I arrived.